-After manually setting up the internet connection, you need to test the internet connectivity.
-The modem router provides a diagnostic tool to help you locate the source of any problems.
+After manually setting up the Internet connection, you need to test the Internet connectivity.
+The modem router provides a diagnostic tool to help you locate the malfunction.

-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the modem router. - 2.
-Go to Advanced > System Tools > Diagnostics page.
+1. Visit http://tplinkmodem.net, and log in with the account you set for the modem router.

+2. Go to Advanced > System Tools > Diagnostics page.

-3. Click Start to test the internet connectivity and you will see the test result in the gray box.
+3. Click Start to test the Internet connectivity and you will see the test result in the gray box.